 - travel documents issued by the Home Office

-- certificate of naturalisation or registration (with supporting documentation)
+- certificate of naturalisation or registration (with supporting documents)

 - proof of entitlement for the State Retirement Pension

-If your name is now different from that shown on your birth certificate, you must also supply original documentary evidence to confirm your change of name - for example: marriage certificate, decree absolute or decree nisi papers, deed poll or statutory declaration.
+If your name is different now from that shown on your birth certificate, you must also provide original documentary evidence to confirm your change of name - for example: marriage certificate, decree absolute or decree nisi papers, deed poll or statutory declaration.
 The evidence you provide must show a clear link between the name on your identity document and your current name.

-If you are in any doubt about the identity documents you need to supply, you can contact DVA:
+If you are in any doubt about the identity documents you need to provide, you can contact DVA:

 Return of supporting documents

 DVA will normally return your documents within 10 working days, separate from your licence.
-If you don’t receive them, contact DVA customer enquiries.
+If you don’t receive them, contact DVA :

 The driving licence fee includes return of your supporting documents (where applicable) by second class post.
-If you would like your supporting documents returned by secure delivery, please supply an appropriate pre-paid Royal Mail Special delivery envelope.
+If you would like your supporting documents returned by secure delivery, provide a suitable pre-paid Royal Mail Special delivery envelope.

-DVA can't guarantee to return your documents by a specified date, for example, a holiday.
+DVA can't guarantee to return your documents by a set date, for example, a holiday.

 Proof of residency

 Documents accepted by DVA as proof that you are resident in Northern Ireland are listed below.
-At least one of these documents is required:
+At least one of these documents is needed: